 Now, is confirmation bias always bad?
-As a matter of fact, it isn’t.
-Confirmation bias is like a self-defense mechanism for our psyche.
-It makes us feel safe.
+It isn’t.
+Confirmation bias is like a self-defense mechanism for our psyche, and it makes us feel safe.
 Not having any confirmation bias means that in every single instance, when we are presented with evidence, we’d have to drop everything and get into analysis mode until we can get to the bottom of the truth.

 Although that would make for a much more reasonable, common-sense, and logical world, it would also be an impossibility because not everyone has the capacity, time, and desire to learn the truth all the time.
 Instead, we form opinions based on the information and experiences of our past lives.
 Then we give those opinions permanence in our minds by continually looking for ways to back them up.

-The reverse of the coin, though, is also true-confirmation bias can lead to significant problems when the people who experience it are in positions of power.
+The reverse of the coin is also true—confirmation bias can lead to significant problems when the people who experience it are in positions of power.

 Think about the gun control debate in the United States.
 The Internet is filled with people posting infographics about the number of deadly shootings in the US, comparing them with the rest of the world.
 People who are against guns and for gun control will use them as evidence of their beliefs.
 People who are pro-gun and against gun control will use other infographics that show the number of home invasions and how guns proved vital to saving lives.
 I’m not here to debate which one is right, although I am a strong proponent of gun control.
 But you can see how such a polarizing issue demonstrates the concept of confirmation bias.

 People who hate guns will only post images and articles supporting their opinion, completely ignoring any material that is evidence to the contrary.
-As a matter of fact, people who have such beliefs will not even read or attempt to understand any type of opposing evidence due to a deep fear that they might find something that makes sense in there, which would shake the foundation of their belief.
+People who have such beliefs will not even read or attempt to understand any type of opposing proof due to a deep fear that they might find something that makes sense there, which would shake the foundation of their belief.